TryCatchHCF/DumpsterFire/README.md

 DumpsterFire Toolset - "Security Incidents In A Box!"

-Build repeatable, time-delayed, distributed security events; Easily create custom event chains for Blue Team drills and sensor / alert mapping; Red Team can create decoy incidents, distractions, and lures to support and scale their operations; Turn paper tabletop exercises into controlled "live fire" range events; Cross-platform and menu-driven; Dynamically extensible - write your own Fire module, drop it into the FireModules directory, the DumpsterFire toolset will auto-detect at startup and make your new Fire module available for use.
+The DumpsterFire Toolset is a modular, menu-driven, cross-platform tool for building repeatable, time-delayed, distributed security events.
+Easily create custom event chains for Blue Team drills and sensor / alert mapping.
+Red Teams can create decoy incidents, distractions, and lures to support and scale their operations.
+Turn paper tabletop exercises into controlled "live fire" range events.

+The toolset is designed to be dynamically extensible, allowing you to create your own Fires (event modules) to add to the included collection of toolset Fires.
+Just write your own Fire module and drop it into the FireModules directory.
+The DumpsterFire toolset will auto-detect your custom Fires at startup and make them available for use.

 <img src=https://github.com/TryCatchHCF/DumpsterFire/blob/master/Screenshots/DumpsterFireMainMenu.png></img>